Glossary

 Bookshelf

 A feature in Reading Forest that displays recently used files in a list.
 Quickly access frequently used files and organize them by folder.
-Manage your reading note files like a real bookshelf.
+Manage your reading log files like a real bookshelf.

-Example: Open the bookshelf to quickly find recently edited reading note files.
+Example: Open the bookshelf to quickly find recently edited reading log files.

 Completion Rate